-Retirement can be challenging, but it's more challenging to define for stay-at-home parents who perform unpaid caregiving work while their spouses work outside the home.
+Retirement can be challenging, even more so for stay-at-home parents who perform unpaid caregiving work while their spouses work outside the home.

 If you're among the 18% of stay-at-home caregivers, you could be eligible to receive Social Security payments depending on your current or former spouse's work history.